 5 Good Reasons for Teens to Have a Part-Time Job

 Son started his new part-time job today.
 His first job was as a Lifeguard when he was 15.
 He was only making about $7.50 an hour.
 Also, his work ethic needed help.
 We talked and decided that he would get another job after his Eagle Scout project had been executed.
-In March, Cebastian’s Eagle Scout project was successfully executed.
+In March, Cebastian’s Eagle Scout project was successfully completed.
 He is having his Board of Review in a couple of weeks, so it was time for him to get a job.

 Know What I Liked and Disliked in a Job

-|Working in IT||Being on my feet all day|
+|Working in IT||Being on my feet all-day|

 Being told when I could work and when I |